ChloeZhou1997/personalwebpage/content/posts/dostoyevskyBrothersKaramazov2012.md

     real life, no doubt he will be treated like a buffoon.
 However, the character in the book sometimes displays insights into certain issues and also seems to possess a noble heart.

+## Reading log {#reading-log}

+### <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-11-11 Fri&gt; </span></span> : Reading Progress - 71% {#reading-progress-71}

+Dmitri can't defend himself to be innocent and was put into prison.
+Kolya went to see Illusha and brought him back the dogs.
+The conversation between Kolya and the Peasant is hilarious.

+> “Nothing could stop me, now I am once off.
+Hey, good morning,
+> peasant!”
+A sturdy-looking peasant, with a round, simple face and
+> grizzled beard, who was walking by, raised his head and looked at the
+> boy.
+He seemed not quite sober.
+> “Good morning, if you are not laughing at me,” he said deliberately in
+> reply.
+> “And if I am?” laughed Kolya.
+> “Well, a joke’s a joke.
+Laugh away.
+I don’t mind.
+There’s no harm in a joke.”
+> “I beg your pardon, brother, it was a joke.”
+> “Well, God forgive you!”
+> “Do you forgive me, too?”
+> “I quite forgive you.
+Go along.”
+> “I say, you seem a clever peasant.”
+> “Cleverer than you,” the peasant answered unexpectedly, with the same gravity.
+“I doubt it,”
+> said Kolya, somewhat taken aback.
+> “It’s true, though.”
+“Perhaps it is.”
+> “It is, brother.”
+> “Good-bye, peasant!”
+> “Good-bye!”
+> “There are all sorts of peasants,” Kolya observed to Smurov after a brief
+> silence.
+“How could I tell I had hit on a clever one?
+I am always
+> ready to recognise intelligence in the peasantry.”

+...no records before

+## Relevant {#relevant}